 Christin Salley

 Dr. Christin Salley’s dissertation revolved around mitigating natural hazards through crisis detection and communications, enhancing accessibility to emergency management response systems.
 Her research aimed to ultimately assess social systems related to disasters and develop proactive measures to enhance community resilience.
-She earned her PhD in Civil Engineering (with a concentration in Construction and Infrastructure Systems) from the Georgia Institute of Technology, her MSE in Civil Engineering from the Johns Hopkins University, and her BS in Fire Protection Engineering from the University of Maryland.
+She earned her PhD in Civil Engineering (with a concentration in Construction and Infrastructure Systems) from the Georgia Institute of Technology, her MSE in Civil Engineering from Johns Hopkins University, and her BS in Fire Protection Engineering from the University of Maryland.

 • AI Mentor: Lu Wang, Computer Science and Engineering, College of Engineering